davxiao/davidxiao-web/content/post/python3-cheatsheet/index.md

 TLDR;

-This post is my tiny collection of python3 code snippets.
+This post is my collection of python3 code snippets.
 It comes in handy when manipulating string and list.

 ## single or double quoted string